Bulls and Bears: 20 English Words for Finance You Simply Must Know

 Financial news sources can’t stop talking about how this will affect the global economy.

 “Stocks Tumble After Brexit Decision, Marking Largest Loss Since August”

 “Brexit Vote Sends Shock Waves Through Global Financial Markets”

-Even though the news came out a while ago, it’s still an important topic for anyone in business.
+Even though the news came out a while ago, it shows how important it is for anyone in business to know financial vocabulary.

 3 Quick Tips for Increasing Your Financial Vocabulary

 Most major news websites have a Business Section featuring business news stories.
 This is the best place to keep up with the latest financial news, both local and international, and improve your financial vocabulary and language usage at the same time.

 2. Sit Down with a Good Finance Book